LeenMass/Factory_Management/README.md

 A modern **frontend web application** for managing **employees, departments, and shifts** in a factory, with secure JWT login and daily user activity tracking.
 Connects to the [Factory Management Backend API](https://github.com/LeenMass/Factory_Management_api).

+**Note:** The frontend requires the backend server to be running.
+Start the backend first to use all features of the application.

 ---

 ## 📖 Overview & Features